-Occupational Accident (Occ/Acc)
+Occupational Accident Coverage

-Owner-operators and contract drivers who qualify as independent contractors are not typically covered by state workers compensation laws.
+Owner-operators and contract drivers who qualify as independent contractors are not typically covered by state Workers Compensation laws.

 Occupational Accident (Occ/Acc) coverage, underwritten by Old Republic Life Insurance Company, covers an independent contractor for an injury sustained while performing the duties of the lease with the motor carrier as a driver of a truck dispatched by the motor carrier.
 Occ/Acc can provide benefits for accidental death, dismemberment, and paralysis; accident disability; and accident medical expenses.

-The program is not available in all states and is available only to U.S. citizens.
+The program is not available in all states and is only available to U.S. citizens.

 The focus of this coverage is for companies with the following driver qualifications: